 It was their proximity to an Amish community that tipped them into an off-grid lifestyle.
 “If they could do it, we could do it,” said Doug.
 “The return on investment for wind or solar is not there yet.
 Plus, living this pioneer lifestyle is much more rewarding as individuals and as a couple.”

 One of the refreshing aspects of Doug and Stacy’s adventures is how up-front and truthful they are.
 “If this is a lifestyle you might want to pursue, then go for it,” Doug advised.
 “Don’t over-think it.
 Keep it simple.
 You can’t do it in a day or a week or a year.
 It takes patience and persistence.”

 Lehman’s products have been instrumental in helping Doug and Stacy achieve their goals.
 “They have so much inventory for off-grid and self-reliant lifestyles,” noted Doug.
 “What a great resource!
 We purchased a Baker’s Choice wood cookstove and several oil lamps.
 Over the years we’ve developed a relationship with some of the employees as we call in with questions.
 For us, Lehman’s is a great fit.
 They value family and are always searching for and developing great products at a good price for people who want to go back to a simple life.”

-Editor’s Note: Doug and Stacy will be at Lehman’s November 3rd and 4th for a meet and greet.
-Stop by our store in Kidron, Ohio to say hello!
+Editor’s Note: Doug and Stacy will be at Lehman’s have visited Lehman’s many times over the years for meet and greets.
+Check Lehman’s event calendar to see when they’ll visit next and stop by our store in Kidron, Ohio to say hello!